 American Literary Realism

-For over forty years, American Literary Realism has brought readers critical essays on American literature from the late nineteenth and early twentieth centuries.
+For over fifty years, American Literary Realism has brought readers critical essays on American literature from the late nineteenth and early twentieth centuries.
 The whole panorama of great authors from this key transition period in American literary history, including Henry James, Edith Wharton, Mark Twain, and many others, is discussed in articles, book reviews, critical essays, bibliographies, documents, and notes on all related topics.
 Each issue is also a valuable bibliographic resource.
 Recent issues have included essays on Jack London and Charlotte Perkins Gilman.

 |Print + Electronic||